Rookie of the Year Impact Analysis - Performance Trends in Debut Seasons

 NPB Rookie System Distinctiveness in International Comparison

 The NPB Rookie of the Year system has several unique features compared to MLB and KBO (Korean Baseball Organization).
 In MLB, eligibility is based on major league service days and plate appearances or innings pitched regardless of when a player joined, meaning players who debuted after extended minor league development also qualify.
-KBO targets players within three years of joining whose previous-year first-team registration days fall below a threshold, similar to NPB but differing in that foreign players are also eligible.
-NPB three-year rule reflects the Japanese developmental culture where high school graduates sharpen their skills in the farm system before emerging.
+KBO also maintains rookie eligibility rules based on years since joining and prior playing time, broadly similar to NPB's approach.
+NPB's five-year eligibility window reflects the Japanese developmental culture where high school graduates sharpen their skills in the farm system before emerging.
 While roughly 30 players receive Rookie of the Year votes annually in MLB, NPB narrows the field to approximately 5 to 10 per league, giving the award greater scarcity value.
 These institutional differences serve as a mirror reflecting the development philosophy and player market structure of professional baseball in each country, and understanding them becomes increasingly important as international player movement intensifies.